The Top 10 Best Abdominal Exercises Part 1

 It means that a flat belly is achievable for you, just as it is for anyone.

-It means that you need to follow a strict diet in order to drop enough body fat from your whole body, that your abs become visible through a wall of various abdominal tissues.
+It means that you need to follow a strict diet to drop enough body fat from your whole body, that your abs become visible through a wall of various abdominal tissues.

 It also means that you need a wide variety of effective exercises to shape your abdominals from all angles.